Profile API

 • Personalization for websites, product suggestions, etc.

 Any set of results that you can return with a query in Amperity can be enabled for use as an endpoint for your tenant’s Profile API.
-Use any unique identifier in your unified customer profiles as the lookup key, use that lookup key to access individual attributes located at that endpoint, and then the on-demand access to your unified customer profiles to light up your real-time use cases.
+Use any unique identifier in your unified customer profiles as the lookup key, use that lookup key to access individual attributes located at that endpoint, and then the on-demand access to your unified customer profiles to light up your use cases.

 Tip

 Use more (smaller) indexes instead of fewer (larger) indexes!
-Build each endpoint to be as specific to your downstream real-time use case requirements as you need it to be.
+Build each endpoint to be as specific to your downstream use case requirements as you need it to be.

 Profile API endpoints